|

 From the political symbolism of its monuments to the quiet joy of watching children play by the fountain, Szabadság Square is a space that reflects the spirit of Budapest—bold, complex, and breathtakingly beautiful.

-- What is the main attraction at Szabadság Square?
+What is the historical significance of Szabadság Square?